golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    Don't replace existing container.
 If the container is already mounted, the command will fail.
 This is the default.

+.. option:: --lazy

+   Do not mount container backends until first use.
+This is the default.

+.. option:: --no-lazy

+   Mount container backends right away.
+This may take some time.

 .. option:: -s, --save